mvolkmann/blog/src/smalltalk/61-questions.md

 layout: topic-layout.njk
 ---

-- How can you work with SQLite and Postgres databases from Smalltalk?
 - Build a Todo app using Morphic and practice stripping the image to create a version that can be distributed to users.
 - Is there an easy way to create a memoized version of a method?